What is Short Term Health Insurance?

 Simply visit our quote request page and we can show you quotes from several Short Term health insurance companies.
 Some carriers are better than others depending on an applicant’s current health status.
 Some carriers are very selective in offering coverage.
 Short Term health insurance does have limited underwriting, so depending on your current health, it is possible to have your application declined.

 Are Short-Term Medical Policies Obamacare Compliant Plans?

 Obamacare plans contain ten MECs (Minimum Essential Coverage), including benefits like maternity.
 Short term coverage does not include the maternity, nor does short term coverage include preventive benefits like OBGYN visits or Physicals.
 Short term coverage is a policy designed to keep money in your pocket and to provide coverage when you need it most.
 For this reason Short Term coverage is not ACA compliant.
 However, with the cost of Short Term insurance being 65% less than ACA coverage, a Short Term policy will keep a great deal of money in the your pocket.
 Today the average Short Term policy saves a member around $230 a month or over $2700 a year.
 It is not uncommon for a family of four to save $10,000 a year by purchasing Short Term medical insurance.

 What about my Short Term PPO Network?

 More and more Americans are buying Short Term insurance to gain access to doctors and hospitals.
-Companies like United Healthcare, First Health, Aetna, and Anthem Blue Cross Blue Shield are offering their full PPO networks to Short-Term members.
+Companies like Aetna, Anthem, First Health, Blue Cross Blue Shield, and Multiplan are offering their PPO networks to Short-Term members.
 Many of the Obamacare / ACA plans are HMO or POS policies and they require referrals for service, Short Term insurance does not require specialist referrals.